kaydub14/WGSSProject/WomenInTech.md

 I have included a link to the Signs@40 topic model [here](http://signsat40.signsjournal.org/topic-model/) and a link to the topic model that I created [here](https://kaydub14.github.io/dh-topic-models-2/) as well.
 Feel free to open both links and compare the two topic models as you read along to this analysis.
 After building my topic model and assigning a topic to each group of words within a bubble, I was able to compare the two topic models and notice the similarities and differences between the two.
-The set up of this analysis is going to be similarities first then differences and lastly how this is applicable to gender and work.
+The setup of this analysis is going to be similarities first then differences and lastly how this is applicable to gender and work.

 # Similarities in Trends